Rat-cell/test/README.md

 - **Repository Pattern**: Data persistence is managed through a dedicated repository layer (`app/persistence/repositories/`).
 These repositories provide a clean abstraction for data access, making it easier to change or mock data sources without impacting business logic or services.
 - **Service Layer Orchestration**: Services (`app/services/`) orchestrate business operations, utilizing the core business logic and interacting with repositories for data needs.
 - **Centralized Data Models**: SQLAlchemy data models have been consolidated into `app/persistence/models.py`, providing a single source of truth for data structures.
+- **Modern DateTime Handling**: All datetime operations use modern `datetime.now(dt.UTC)` standards with custom SQLite adapters for Python 3.12+ compatibility.
 - **Improved Testability**: This separation allows for more focused and effective testing, as components can be tested in isolation.

 This shift ensures that the application is more adaptable to future changes and easier to manage as it evolves.